Wireless LAN Security — It’s YOUR Responsibility

-All access points should be completely locked down and reconfigured from their default settings.
+For complete Wireless LAN Security, all access points should be completely locked down and reconfigured from their default settings.
 The SSIDs and passwords of the access points should be changed from their default names.
 Some organizations choose to establish set channels of operation for each AP to identify all off-channel traffic as suspicious activity.

 To secure mobile users at hotspots etc, organizations can deploy the AirDefense Personal product.
 An industry first, AirDefense Personal protects mobile users of hotspots and other public Wi-Fi networks from wireless-specific risks that could expose private data and transactions.
 AirDefense Personal is a software agent that runs on Windows PCs and monitors for malicious or accidental wireless activity and wireless misconfigurations that may cause security exposures or policy violations.
-The AirDefense Personal agent offers protection from a broad and growing set of new risks that directly target vulnerable wireless users and unobtrusively notifies the user when risky activity occur.
+The AirDefense Personal agent offers protection from a broad and growing set of new risks that directly target vulnerable wireless users and unobtrusively notifies the user when risky activity occurs.

 2. Secure Communication — Authentication & Encryption

 In deploying secure wireless LANs, IT security and network managers face the most difficult decision in choosing how to secure WLAN communication with multiple forms of authentication and encryption.
 Like installing locks and keys on a door to control who can enter, the next layer of wireless LAN security is to control which users can access the wireless LAN.
 To provide basic authentication, most access points support simple MAC address filtering that maintains a list of approved stations’ MAC addresses.
 While this is not foolproof, MAC address filtering provides basic control over which stations can connect to your network.